Yuke295/Web-Map-Application/README.md

 ![legend](img/legend.png)

 For the airplane icon, the description of each airport which contains the name and the location (city, state) of the airport will popup when clicking it.
+Also, each state is clickable as well, the state name and the number of the airplane will show up.

 **Source**
 -  `airports.geojson` contains all the airports in the United States.
 This data is converted from a shapefile, which was downloaded and unzipped from <https://catalog.data.gov/dataset/usgs-small-scale-dataset-airports-of-the-united-states-201207-shapefile>.